Last Updated: June 28, 2021

 In order to meet provincial requirements we have decided to take a number of steps to minimize the number of people gathered in any enclosed space at any given time.
 All students are masked and remain 2 metres apart in their class cohorts from the beginning of the school day until its end, including during snack breaks.
 Whenever the weather permits, classes may be held at St. Alban's Square’s (the Parkette on Barton St.), located within a 5 min walk of 918 Bathurst.

 Unfortunately, we have also decided to cancel the communal snack-time for now.
 While this was a central part of our community at the Shule, it was also a time when there were many interactions between students, parents, and staff.
 Chug (art/music/podcast/cooking clubs) and all other activities, as described in the class schedule (in blue) will continue to take place on a staggered class-by-class basis, with increased disinfecting and PPE supplies.
-Kinder Kaper grownups will also attend wearing masks and maintaining social distance while at the Shule space.
+Kinder Kaper grownups will also attend wearing masks and maintaining social distance while at the Shule space, and will be asked for proof of vaccination at the beginning of the school year, as per the provincial regulations for indoor gathering.

 Since the 918 Bathurst building will also be hosting the New City Baptist Church on Sunday mornings, we ask that students be dropped off no earlier than 9:55am and picked up no later than five minutes after the end of the shule day.
 The Church’s congregants will remain upstairs and the two bathrooms will be split between us, to ensure no overlap between our students and the congregants.